Rush Hour in NYC

 - Hidden Pockets - Be able to access and store a subway card, cash or other items that might be frequently used if not bring a wallet

-A waist pack offered the initial inspiration for the way in which to structure the bag, but as a complete solution, it just didn’t offer the best convenience as it still sometimes gets caught between people and for the fact that you constantly have to turn around the bag to access contents.
+A waist pack offered the initial inspiration for the way in which to structure the bag, but as a complete solution, it just didn’t offer the best convenience as this design still sometimes gets caught between people and for the fact that you constantly have to turn around the bag to access contents.
 But the cross body placement of a waist pack was the start for the overall structure of the Transport in terms of how it should be designed.

 The next step in the design process was to create a unique way in which to access, from the front strap, mobile phones any other important gear that would be frequently used.
-Taking inspiration from military belts with numerous pockets that are often worn across the chest we thought we could innovate upon this belt design specifically for urban city usage.
+Taking inspiration from military belts with numerous pockets that are often worn across the chest we thought we could innovate upon this belt design but specifically for urban city usage.

 Additionally on the inside of the front strap it was important to provide additional pockets for a frequently used subway card and building entrance ID along with a zip up pocket to store cash.
 All 3 of these pockets would be placed on the underside of the front strap to increase security in crowded environments.